-If a packet arrives at IP Relay's UDP port from an IP address not in the receiving router's PVC list, that packet is ignored.
+A system can optionally implement source validation.
+When source validation is in force, any packet arriving at IP Relay's UDP port from an IP address not in the receiver's PVC list is discarded.

 3.2.6.
 Operation over other WAN media